 At a height of 1,090 feet (333 metres) above sea level, Bwlchgwyn is one of several places claiming to be the highest village in Wales.
 The name translates as “White Pass” in Welsh.
 The area is well known for its snow during winter and this may be the reason.
 Another explanation is that it refers to the white limestone cliffs nearby.
 It has also been suggested that the original name was Bwlchgwynt meaning “Windy Pass”.

 Ignore the footpath to your right and carry on along the lane towards the school.
 As you approach the school and before the road junction, turn right and walk along the path to the left of the house.
 Cross over the track and continue along the path.
-When you reach the house, turn left and walk along the gravel driveway to the road.
+When you reach the white house, turn left and walk along the gravel driveway to the road.
 This is the A525 Wrexham to Ruthin road.

 Bwlchgwyn War Memorial